emoy-kim/GimbalLock/README.md

 # GimbalLock

-This is a comparision between Euler Angle and Quaternion.
+This is a comparision between Euler Angle(left) and Quaternion(right).
 The rotation from Euler Angle causes the *Gimbal Lock* problem.